Constantine the Great: Early life

 Constantine probably spent little time with his father who was an officer in the Roman army, part of Emperor Aurelian's imperial bodyguard.
 Being described as a tolerant and politically skilled man, Constantius advanced through the ranks, earning the governorship of Dalmatia from Emperor Diocletian, another of Aurelian's companions from Illyricum, in 284 or 285.
-Constantine's mother was Helena, a Greek woman of low social standing from Helenopolis of Bithynia.
+Constantine's mother was Helena, a woman of low social standing, possibly from Drepanum (later renamed Helenopolis) of Bithynia, which would likely have made her a Greek-speaker.
 It is uncertain whether she was legally married to Constantius or merely his concubine.
-His main language was Latin, and during his public speeches he needed Greek translators.
+Constantine's own language was Latin, and during his public speeches in the church councils, which were held in Greek, he needed Greek translators.

-In July 285, Diocletian declared Maximian, another colleague from Illyricum, his co-emperor.
+In April 286 Diocletian declared Maximian, another colleague from Illyricum, his co-emperor.
 Each emperor would have his own court, his own military and administrative faculties, and each would rule with a separate praetorian prefect as chief lieutenant.
 Maximian ruled in the West, from his capitals at Mediolanum (Milan, Italy) or Augusta Treverorum (Trier, Germany), while Diocletian ruled in the East, from Nicomedia (İzmit, Turkey).
 The division was merely pragmatic: the empire was called "indivisible" in official panegyric, and both emperors could move freely throughout the empire.
 In 288, Maximian appointed Constantius to serve as his praetorian prefect in Gaul.
 Constantius left Helena to marry Maximian's stepdaughter Theodora in 288 or 289.

 Diocletian divided the empire again in 293, appointing two caesars to rule over further subdivisions of East and West.
 Each would be subordinate to his respective augustus but would act with supreme authority in his assigned lands.
 This system would later be called the Tetrarchy.
-Diocletian's first appointee for the office of caesar was Constantius; his second was Galerius, a native of Felix Romuliana.
+Diocletian's first appointee for the office of Caesar was Constantius; his second was Galerius, a native of Felix Romuliana.
 According to Lactantius, Galerius was a brutal, animalistic man.
 Although he shared the paganism of Rome's aristocracy, he seemed to them an alien figure, a semi-barbarian.
-On 1 March, Constantius was promoted to the office of caesar, and dispatched to Gaul to fight the rebels Carausius and Allectus.
-In spite of meritocratic overtones, the Tetrarchy retained vestiges of hereditary privilege, and Constantine became the prime candidate for future appointment as caesar as soon as his father took the position.
+On 1 March, Constantius was promoted to the office of Caesar, and dispatched to Gaul to fight the rebels Carausius and Allectus.
+In spite of meritocratic overtones, the Tetrarchy retained vestiges of hereditary privilege, and Constantine became the prime candidate for future appointment as Caesar as soon as his father took the position.
 Constantine went to the court of Diocletian, where he lived as his father's heir presumptive.